littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Machine Intelligence Civics:

-Distributed Planning Systems (Machine Intelligence) - Once a public service administration program for a vast planetary empire, the Machine Intelligence maintains its ability to spawn regional administration subroutines to meet local needs. (-10% pop housing and amenities use)
+Distributed Planning Systems (Machine Intelligence) - Once a public service administration program for a vast planetary empire, the Machine Intelligence maintains its ability to spawn regional administration subroutines to meet local needs. (-10% pop housing and amenities use, special planet specialization decision)

 Self-Improvement Heuristics (Machine Intelligence) - The Machine Intelligence gained its supremacy and independence because its creators imbued it with the ability to improve its own systems.
 This is a mistake it has never ceased exploiting. (+5% research speed, -15% robo-modification cost)